-A new addition to the roster for 2015 is a collision mitigation system that can be ordered with Latitude and Limited trims.
+A new addition to the roster is a collision mitigation system that can be ordered with Latitude and Limited trims.
 It will brake the vehicle automatically if you don’t react to a potential wreck situation in time.
-Lane Departure Warning and Adaptive Cruise Control are also available.

 And it would a nice poke-in-the-government’s eye.
 Beat their 35.5 MPG CAFE number – without killing off vehicles like this.

 Here’s a crossover with some fuzz on its nuts!